-Insemitech Announces the Acquisition of GateLength Technology
+Insemitech announces the acquisition of GateLength Technology

 With this acquisition, Insemitech is set to expand its geographical footprint to the NCR region, which will be based out of Noida.
-Mr. Puneet Mittal, Director for Business Development, will be spearheading the facility.
+Puneet Mittal, Director for Business Development, will be spearheading the facility.
+This story is provided by PRNewswire.
+ANI will not be responsible in any way for the content of this article.
+(ANI/PRNewswire)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)